caseyg/hire/projects-and-clients.md

       </div>
       <div class="caption">
         <h3><a href="http://marshelal.com">Marwa Helal</a></h3>
-        <p>Designed and developed a website for New York-based writer Marwa Helal, migrating from Wordpress to Siteleaf, and extracting a backlog of content from PDFs.</p>
+        <p>A website for writer Marwa Helal.
+Migrated existing content from Wordpress to Siteleaf, extracted a backlog of content from PDFs, and integrated photography work.</p>
       </div>
     </div>
   </div>